Tools

 - Execution & Coding - Local files, shell, Python, coding helpers, and worker-routed execution tools.

-- Data & Databases - SQL, databases, Google Drive files, spreadsheets, tabular analysis, and financial/business datasets.
+- Data & Databases - SQL, databases, Google Docs and Drive files, spreadsheets, tabular analysis, and financial/business datasets.

 - Web Search - Search engines and search APIs.